aslom/serverless-nyc-bai-case-study/README.md

     * Select your API: `ibmcloud api https://api.ng.bluemix.net`
     * Login: `ibmcloud login`
     * You should have an org created already.
 Target your org with the command `ibmcloud target --cf`
+    * You should have a space created as well, called dev.
+If you did, then the `ibmcloud target --cf` command would show that this space was targeted, and you can skip the steps for creating a space.
-    * You do not have a space; let's create one.
+      * If you do not have a space; let's create one.
 In this example, we'll call our space dev, but you can choose anything you want: `ibmcloud cf create-space dev`
       * Ensure your org & space is correctly targeted using `ibmcloud target --cf`
       * Confirm cloud-functions plugin is installed: `ibmcloud fn` should return some help information.
           * If the plugin is not installed, install it: `ibmcloud plugin install cloud-functions`

 ## Create your first action (Hello World) using the CLI!
 *Your first goal is to create a simple hello world action.
 This action will return the string 'Hello World' when it is in invoked.*

 1. Create a folder for your action to live in: `mkdir myFolder && cd myFolder`
 2. Create a file called helloworld.js: `touch helloworld.js`
 3. Use your favorite editor to paste the following code into helloworld.js:

 	```
 	function main(params) {
 		if (params.name) {
 			return { greeting: `Hello ${params.name}` };
 		}
 			return { greeting: 'Hello stranger!' };
 		}
 	```